-Hamilton City Council is the largest waters service provider in the Waikato and, if involved, would be the major contributor to economies of scale in an aggregated Waikato entity.
+Hamilton City Council is the largest water service provider in the Waikato and is the major contributor to economies of scale in an aggregated Waikato entity.

 Hamilton has previous experience in considering aggregation of water services in the Waikato.
 In 2014/15 In November 2014 a study identified a CCO model provided significant cost savings for customers and councils.
 Progressing a CCO model for the region failed after Waikato withdrew, and Waipa elected not to continue to seek a joint model with Hamilton.

-Waters currently accounts for around 30% of the Council’s annual operating expenditure, 54% of the proposed capital expenditure over the life of the 2024-34 Long-term Plan, and 30% of the assets owned by the Council.
-Solving the funding challenge for waters assets is critical for the financial sustainability of the Council.
+In 2023/24 water accounted for around 30% of the Council’s annual operating expenditure, 54% of the proposed capital expenditure over the life of the 2024-34 Long-Term Plan, and 30% of the assets owned by the Council.

-- The joint-CCO is the preferred option because:
+The joint-CCO was the preferred option for Hamilton because:

 - It enables Hamilton to build critical infrastructure, faster.
 This is vital for new housing and new industry